dotnet/AspNetCore.Docs/aspnetcore/blazor/advanced-scenarios.md

 ---
-title: ASP.NET Core Blazor advanced scenarios, including how to build render trees
+title: ASP.NET Core Blazor advanced scenarios and how to build render trees
 author: guardrex
 description: Learn about advanced scenarios in Blazor, including how to incorporate manual logic for building Blazor render trees (RenderTreeBuilder).
 monikerRange: '>= aspnetcore-3.1'